geodynamics/aspect/cookbooks/van-keken/doc/van-keken.md

 Now let us further add a two-layer viscosity model to the domain.
 This is done to recreate the two nonisoviscous Rayleigh-Taylor instability cases (&ldquo;cases 1b and 1c&rdquo;) published in van Keken *et al.* in (Keken et al. 1997).
-Let&rsquo;s assume the viscosity value of the upper, heavier layer is $\eta_{t}$ and the viscosity value of the lower, lighter layer is
+Let's assume the viscosity value of the upper, heavier layer is $\eta_{t}$ and the viscosity value of the lower, lighter layer is
 $\eta_{b}$.
 Based on the initial constant viscosity value 1$\times10^{2}$ Pa s, we set the viscosity proportion